Zenith Model 7G605 "Clipper" TransOceanic Radio (1942)

 My set has its original cloth-covered power cord.
 Headphones were available as an option.
 They plugged into a two-pronged jack in the back of the chassis.

 Apart from a broken leather handle and some minor case dings, all my Clipper really needs is some cleaning and a routine electronic restoration.
-You can buy replacement leather handles at Antique Electronic Supply.
+You can buy a few different styles of new leather handle from Antique Electronic Supply, although none is an exact match for this one.

-Zenith made a number of refinements in the TransOceanic during its long lifespan, but this basic design persisted throughout the tube years.
-The other articles in this section chronicle how the TransOceanic evolved from this early effort to its final incarnation, the all-transistor R-7000.
+The other articles in this section chronicle how the TransOceanic evolved from this early form to its final incarnation, the all-transistor R-7000.